How to Choose your California Wine Country Destination: Napa, Sonoma, or Paso Robles

 So you’ve decided it’s time for a wine country getaway and are starting to plan your wine weekend.
 We have all heard of the world-famous Napa Valley with its first-rate Cabernet Sauvignon and Chardonnay.

-With its proximity to San Francisco, the Napa Valley is a popular destination for travelers.
-Because of its popularity, people can often find themselves stuck in traffic jams, unable to get reservations at restaurants and paying exorbitant prices for lodging and tasting fees.
+With its proximity to San Francisco, Napa Valley is a popular destination for travelers.
+Because of its popularity, people can often find themselves stuck in traffic jams, unable to get reservations at restaurants, and paying exorbitant prices for lodging and tasting fees.

 Is there an alternative to Napa?

 Next door to Napa you’ll find Sonoma.
 Geographically, Sonoma is nearly double the size of Napa and can be described as more laid-back than Napa.

 Sonoma’s downtown plaza is charming and historically significant, containing the last Spanish Mission (built 1823) and some 19th-century adobes.

 It’s a hub of everyday life, with a variety of charming restaurants, shops, and tasting rooms surrounding the plaza.
 You’ll probably see some people enjoying the park with a picnic with a local bottle of wine.